Recognize the symptoms

 We have listed some examples below.

 A chemical company in the port found out that one of its tanks was leaking a dangerous product.
 Unfortunately, it was not possible in the short term to transfer the liquid chemical to a nearby tank.
-The company sought the help of an external crisis manager.
-Based on his guidance, the company subsequently alerted the environmental authorities, the city authorities and finally the media.
+Led by our guidance, the company subsequently alerted the environmental authorities, the city authorities and finally the media.
 At the same time, it drafted an action plan to monitor the problem and stop the leak, in consultation with the environmental authority.
 Over a longer period, the company informed the environmental authority on the daily progress of the work of the action plan.

 Just like people, organizations can come under the influence of routine and rut.
-This always happens in a stealthy manner and can swing the organization in a dangerous sleep.
+This always happens in a stealthy manner and can lull the organization in a dangerous sleep.

-A managing director suddenly realized that the days had become predictable.
+A managing director slowly realized that days at the company had become predictable.
 Everything seemed to be going well but at the same time, nothing new seemed to happen.
-Innovation was a thing from a distant past and staff members looked extinguished.
+Innovation was a thing from a distant past and staff members looked apathetic.

-When he interviewed a number of customers and suppliers, he learned that they no longer considered the company a preferred partner because of its lack of dynamism.
-In fact, the company had become exchangeable.
+We recommended talking to his stakeholders.
+When we interviewed a number of key customers and suppliers, we learned that they no longer considered the company a preferred partner because of its lack of dynamism.
+In fact, to them the company had become easily exchangeable.

-That unpleasant realization led him to a review of the product portfolio, the existing service and the customer needs.
+That rude awakening led to a review of the product portfolio, the existing service level and the customer needs.
 Then a team created a new dynamic throughout the company.
 Together with the staff they worked hard on company culture.
 That resulted in a new logo, a new product range and a faster and more personalized customer service.

 The list of companies that transformed themselves over the years is long.
 These companies decided to do it because of the increased competition and price pressure for which they had no effective response.